Learning Outcomes

 Permission is not required to serve a claim form out of the jurisdiction in the following circumstances:

-2. Contract Cases: Where the contract contains a term providing that the court shall have jurisdiction to determine any claim brought in respect of the contract (CPR 6.33(2)(b)(i)).
+- Contract Cases: Where the contract contains a term providing that the court shall have jurisdiction to determine any claim brought in respect of the contract (CPR 6.33(2)(b)(i)).
+In practice, where there is an exclusive jurisdiction clause in favour of the English courts, the claim form may be served out without permission.
+The claimant must complete and file Form N510 to identify the ground relied upon.

-3. Exclusive Jurisdiction Agreements: Where the parties have agreed in writing that the court has exclusive jurisdiction (CPR 6.33(2)(b)(iii)).
+- Exclusive Jurisdiction Agreements: Where the parties have agreed in writing that the court has exclusive jurisdiction (CPR 6.33(2)(b)(iii)).
+Exclusive jurisdiction clauses and the Hague Choice of Court Agreements Convention 2005 may assist recognition and enforcement internationally; for service, CPR 6.33 permits proceeding without permission.

-4. Consumer/Employment Contracts: Certain claims relating to consumer or employment contracts where specific conditions are met.
+- Consumer/Employment Contracts: Certain claims relating to consumer or employment contracts where specific conditions are met and the English court is designated or has jurisdiction under applicable rules.

-5. Specific Torts: Where the claim is in tort and damage was sustained, or resulted from an act committed, within the jurisdiction (subject to certain conditions regarding the defendant's domicile).
+- Specific Torts: Where the claim is in tort and damage was sustained, or resulted from an act committed, within the jurisdiction (subject to conditions regarding the defendant’s location and connection).

 Worked Example 1.1